-- (1) Assembly, testing, installation, laser and assembly line of 3C Product automation equipment. - (2) Inspection and assembly automation equipment of medical products. - (3) Assembly and test automation equipment of memory, solar energy, LED and many other industries. - 4.
+- (1) Assembly, testing, installation, laser and assembly line of 3C Product automation equipment. - (2) Inspection and assembly automation equipment of medical products. - (3) Equipment for loading and unloading, assembly, testing of food and small household appliances. - 4.
 New Products (Services) Planned to be Developed